Unidata/science-gateway/vm-init-readme.md

 git clone https://github.com/Unidata/xsede-jetstream
 ```

-and run the `ubuntu-init.sh` or `centos-init.sh` script collocated with this readme, e.g.,:
+and run the `ubuntu-init.sh` or `centos-init.sh` script co-located with this readme, e.g.,:

 ```shell
 cd xsede-jetstream